JohannesMoersch/Functional/doc/result.md

 ## Working with `Result<Option<T>, TFailure>`

+`Result<Option<T>, TFailure>` types can use all extension methods listed [above](result.md#working-with-resulttsuccess-tfailure), but some operations are easier to perform using the extension methods listed below.

 ### Match (Overload)

 This extension method reduces noise caused by using two `Match` functions: one for the Result and one for the contained Option.
 It exists purely for convenience.
 The following two code blocks are equivalent.